-Responsibility of the Board of Management for the Financial Report
+Responsibility of the Directors for the Financial Report

 The Board of Management of the Association are responsible for the preparation of the financial report that gives a true and fair view and have determined that the basis of preparation described in Note 1 to the financial report is appropriate to meet the requirements of the ACNC Act.
-The Board of Management's responsibility also includes such internal control as the Board of Management's determine is necessary to enable the preparation of a financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.
+The Board of Managements' responsibility also includes such internal control as the Association determine is necessary to enable the preparation of a financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.